rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: Naive Bayes applies Bayes' theorem with the assumption of independence between features to classify text.

+**Cost Function**: The cost function used is the Negative Log-Likelihood, which measures how well the predicted probabilities match the actual classes.

 **Example**: Classifying emails as spam or not spam based on the presence of specific keywords.

 ##### Support Vector Machines (SVM)
 **When to Use**: Use SVM for high-dimensional text classification tasks.

 **How It Works**: SVM finds the hyperplane that best separates different classes in the feature space.

+**Cost Function**: The cost function used is the Hinge Loss, which maximizes the margin between classes while minimizing classification errors.

 **Example**: Detecting phishing emails by classifying email content based on features extracted from the text.